whitneyburton/portfolios/students/1511/20160116-deborah-hamel-m1.markdown

 ### Playing a Part
-Joan Clarke Society
+Joan Clarke Society<br />
-Improv classes
+Improv classes<br />
-Demo night
+Demo night<br />
-Brooks Posse logic problem warm ups - like to do  this more religious Hack Design lunch hours - volunteered to present at one Weekly pairing with mentor
+Brooks Posse logic problem warm ups - like to do  this more religious<br />
+Hack Design lunch hours - volunteered to present at one<br />
+Weekly pairing with mentor<br />

 ## Review